sodiqadesina/InvoiceManagerMVC/README.md

 ## InvoiceManagerMVC
   InvoiceManagerMVC is a simple Proof of concept ASP.NET Core MVC application for managing customers, invoices, payment terms, and line items.
 It provides a clean and professional workflow for businesses to track billing activity.
+It  features a rich data model including several  1-to-many relationships, addressing key functionalities in invoice management.
 The system is built using EF Core, SQL Server, Razor views, Bootstrap, and a layered service architecture.

 ## Key Features

-  - Customer management with full CRUD and soft delete
+  - Customer management with full CRUD and soft delete and Includes an undo feature for delete actions.

   - Invoice creation linked to payment terms